Heroin Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Heroin Addiction and Abuse

-According to the Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5), addiction to heroin is clinically referred to as an opioid use disorder.[21]
+According to the Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5), heroin addiction is clinically referred to as an opioid use disorder.[21]

 To make a diagnosis, physicians use the criteria outlined in the DSM-5.
 An individual may be diagnosed with an opioid use disorder if they meet at least 2 of the following criteria in a 12-month period:[22]